mitkrieg/mitkrieg/README.md

 ### Hello 👋

-My name is Mitch Krieger and I'm a creative data scientist and design thinker with experience in python, statistical analysis, machine learning, and time series analysis.
-With a background in math education and non-profit management, I use data storytelling to help make numbers, data, and abstract ideas make sense to people and organizations so that they can make informed data-driven decisions.
-I currently work for [BlockFi](http://blockfi.com/) as a Business Intelligence Analyst working with cryptocurrency data across finance, compliance, fraud, and client services verticals.
+Mitch Krieger is a New York City based creative data scientist, machine learning engineer and design thinker with experience in python, statistical analysis, machine learning, and time series analysis.
+With a background in math education and non-profit management, Mitch uses data storytelling and machine learning to help make numbers, data, and abstract ideas make sense to people and organizations so that they can make informed data-driven decisions, automate processes, and make predictions.
+I currently work for [Middesk](http://middesk.com) as a Data Scientist helping to build/manage machine learning modlels, business analytics and data investigations for Middesk's business identity platform.
+Formerly I worked at [BlockFi](http://blockfi.com/) leveraging cryptocurrency data across the finance, compliance, fraud, and client services verticals.
+Before becoming a data scientist I worked in education as a teacher, non-profit leader and mentor at institutions such as New York Univeristy, L!FE Leaders Inc and CITYterm at the Masters School.

 ## Highlighted Projects